 Obviously, we’d start with one of the most fundamental features we review.
 Both options use proprietary materials in their mattresses, and this is something to account for.
-They help cultivate a splendid sensation thanks to the great combinations that they manage to deliver.
+They help cultivate a splendid sensation, thanks to the great combinations that they manage to deliver.

 It goes without saying that one of the first things that make a serious impression when it comes to the Leesa mattress is the construction.
 It is 10 inches thick, and it manages to take advantage of some high-quality as well as multilayered construction.
-The thing, however, which truly sets the unit apart from the competition is the proprietary foam.
-It’s called Avena foam, and it is used in the comforter top layer of the product.
-We will talk about it later.

 Nevertheless, let’s go through the construction as there is definitely a lot to see there.

 - The 2nd layer of the Leesa mattress is designed to provide you with the necessary pressure relief as well as the support.
 This is going to happen through working to achieve proper spinal alignment and the stabilized feel that it brings.
-This support layer is also two inches thick, and it’s playing the role of a smooth transitional layer between the Avena layer and the foundation.
+This support layer is also two inches thick, and it’s playing the role of a smooth transitional layer between the top layer and the foundation.

 - The 3rd layer is the one that’s designed to serve as a foundation, a base if you will.
 It is six inches thick, and it is intended to serve as a proper foundation for the entire thing.
 The base layer is designed to deliver the overall shape and to maintain it, but it is also going to bring support.

 The combination of support and comfort is a good value when considering the price category.
 The top layer brings latex-like capabilities which are not always something that you usually get at this price range.